fieldtensor/code-samples/README.md

 find it useful to type out textbook style notes as if trying to explain the subject to a new student.
 In the process of trying to teach something I often realize that I don't understand it as well as I thought I did.
-In this way I uncover the gaps in my knoweldge and eventually come to a more complete understanding.
+In this way I uncover the gaps in my knowledge and eventually come to a more complete understanding.

 These notes do not represent the totality of what I understand about mathematics and physics.
 They're just a cherry picked selection of a few subjects that I've had time to write about.
-I tried to keep the selection trimmed down to things which are relevat to graphics programming, either directly or tangentally.
-I left out completey unrelated subjects like quantum mechanics or general relativity.
+I tried to keep the selection trimmed down to things which are relevant to graphics programming, either directly or tangentially.
+I left out completely unrelated subjects like quantum mechanics or general relativity.

+I don't necessarily proof read these very carefully, since they're just for my own future reference, and the important part is always the mathematics itself.
+There maybe a good deal of type-o's and grammatical errors.

 **<a href="/rotation-about-a-vector.pdf">Rotation about a Vector</a>** &mdash;
 <a href="/rotation-about-a-vector.tex">(TeX Source)</a><br>